 It does help if you have a great reputation, and maybe the executive producer is really fond of your work and will root for you, but there is so much riding on a project like that, that they can’t be like, “Hey, you know, you should meet my friend.
 They’d be great for this, but they don’t have much experience.”

-Q. What is the distinction between union vs. non-union work, and what does it mean?
+Q. What is the distinction between union vs. non-union work?

 A. The two main unions for a professional actor are SAG, which is the Screen Actors Guild, and AFTRA, which is primarily a union for TV actors.